 Ch.
 4: Networking at Conventions & Job Fairs

 In Ch.
-3: Social Networking we discussed the three big social networks to use when searching for a new position, Facebook, Twitter, and LinkedIn.
-In this chapter we're going to look at traditional, face-to-face networking at local conventions and job fairs.
+3: Social Networking we discussed the three big social networks to use when searching for a new position: Facebook, Twitter, and LinkedIn.
+In this chapter, we're going to look at traditional, face-to-face networking at local conventions and job fairs.
 The Bureau of Labor Statistics shows that more than 70 percent of jobs are found through personal networks.

 What do you want to accomplish in going to networking events?
 Before you actually attend a convention or fair, make a list of concrete goals and stick to them.
-Maybe you want to meet specific presenters or talk with certain organizations.Make that a top priority.
+Maybe you want to meet specific presenters, or you might want to talk with certain organizations.Make that a top priority.

-Other goals could be collecting business cards, practicing meeting people out of your league, like celebrity presenters or big organizations, making memorable impressions, etc.
+Other goals could be collecting business cards, practicing meeting people at a different level than you are--like celebrity presenters or big organizations, or making memorable impressions.

 One of the best goals you can shoot for is to set up a coffee date with an influencer or presenter in your field.
 If it's a job fair, try to set up a follow up meeting, or at least ask if you can contact them for an interview.
-However, this can be difficult to pull off since many people at the same event are going to be trying to same thing.
+However, this can be difficult to pull off, since many people at the same event are going to be trying to same things.
 That shouldn't discourage you, though, because if you don't try, you've already failed.

-Pick the most important organizations you want to meet with and the presenters you want to listen to.
+Pick the most important organizations you want to meet with, and make a list of the presenters you want to listen to.
 Make it a top priority to make it to their booth or presentation.

 Take time to hang out in any lounge areas like lunch rooms or break rooms.
-You can meet people in a more relaxed setting and make some beneficial connections with like-minded peers.
-Set appointments with presenters or leaders of the organization prior to the event, so you can use time wisely and meet them at a particular time instead of trying to cold-meet them.
+You can meet people in a more relaxed setting, and giving you some beneficial connections with like-minded peers.
+Set appointments with presenters or leaders of the organization prior to the event, so you can use time wisely and meet them at a particular time; instead of, trying to schedule an appointment on the spot.

 Just because you don't have to wear a suit doesn't mean you shouldn't look clean.
 Even if you can wear shorts, make sure they aren't ratty and stay away from the graphic tee.
 Keep some mints on hand.
 Most fairs and conventions last for hours, so it is important to keep yourself looking and smelling fresh.
-Keep some deodorant and a comb in your computer case, brief case, or wherever.
-You don't want to blow a important meeting because you smell like coffee and onions.
+Keep some deodorant and a comb in your computer case, brief case, or bag.
+You don't want to blow a important meeting because you smell like coffee or onions.